pingcap/docs/dev/reference/configuration/tidb-server/configuration-file.md

 ### `compatible-kill-query`

-+ To set the `KILL` statement to be MySQL compatible
++ Determines whether to set the `KILL` statement to be MySQL compatible
 + Default value: `false`
 + The behavior of `KILL xxx` in TiDB differs from the behavior in MySQL.
 TiDB requires the `TIDB` keyword, namely, `KILL TIDB xxx`.
 If `compatible-kill-query` is set to `true`, the `TIDB` keyword is not needed.
 + This distinction is important because the default behavior of the MySQL command-line client, when the user hits `Ctrl + C`, is to create a new connection to the backend and execute the `KILL` statement in that new connection.
 If a load balancer or proxy has sent the new connection to a different TiDB server instance than the original session, the wrong session could be terminated, which could cause interruption to applications using the cluster.
 Enable `compatible-kill-query` only if you are certain that the connection you refer to in your `KILL` statement is on the same server to which you send the `KILL` statement.

 ### `check-mb4-value-in-utf8`

-- Turn on the switch of the `utf8mb4` character check.
-If this feature is enable, the character set is `utf8` and the `mb4` characters are inserted in `utf8`, then an error is returned.
+- Determines whether to enable the `utf8mb4` character check.
+When this feature is enable, if the character set is `utf8` and the `mb4` characters are inserted in `utf8`, an error is returned.
 - Default value: `false`

 ### `treat-old-version-utf8-as-utf8mb4`

-- The switch of the feature that treats the `utf8` character set in old tables as `utf8mb4`
+- Determines whether to treat the `utf8` character set in old tables as `utf8mb4`
 - Default value: `true`

 ## Log

-The configuration items related to log
+Configuration items related to log

 ### `format`

-- To specify the log output format
+- Specifies the log output format
-- The valid options are `json`, `text` and `console`
+- Available values: `json`, `text`, `console`
 - Default value: `text`

 ### `disable-timestamp`

-- Whether to disable outputting timestamp in the log
+- Determines whether to disable outputting timestamp in the log
 - Default value: `false`
 - If you set the value to `true`, the log does not output timestamp